vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 temporality" where Vector uses "metric kind") or maintaining additional metadata, like if a metric was a floating-point or integer value, or handling exemplars.

-That said, it's not clear that there's enough value to doing this given that the RFC prosposal itself is still fully compatible with OpenTelemetry, but simply lacks alignment in areas like terminology, etc.
+That said, it's not clear that there's enough value to doing this given that the RFC proposal itself is still fully compatible with OpenTelemetry, but simply lacks alignment in areas like terminology, etc.